slyfox1186/ffmpeg-build-script/AUDIT.md

 build() remains responsible for artifact checks and consumer invalidation.
 This also removes a redundant artifact probe on every normal version lookup.
 The regression forbids the network fetcher and verifies consumer invalidation.

+The same review's Git aside exposed another inconsistency: a matching cached checkout was recloned when only its installed artifacts were missing.
+Git repairs now retain that checkout and let build() handle artifacts and invalidation.
+When no matching checkout exists, normal resume preserves the marker and fails with restore/--latest guidance instead of silently upgrading.
+This intentionally changes the old refresh behavior to satisfy README's pinned-version contract;
+the code was wrong, not that promise.
+Local Git object IDs must be exactly 40 or 64 hex digits.
+Source publication now retains the old checkout until rename succeeds, restores it on failure, and preserves recovery after an interrupt.
+Tests cover missing artifacts, missing/mismatched source, object ID lengths, publication/restore failures and interruption immediately after the backup move.